 Any bilirubin that manages to become conjugated will be excreted normally, yet it is the unconjugated bilirubin that remains in the blood stream to cause the jaundice.

-In hepatocellular (or intrahepatic) jaundice, there is dysfunction of the liver itself.
+In hepatocellular (or intrahepatic) jaundice, there is dysfunction of the hepatic cells.
 The liver loses the ability to conjugate bilirubin, but in cases where it also may become cirrhotic, it compresses the intra-hepatic portions of the biliary tree to cause a degree of obstruction.

 Post-hepatic jaundice refers to obstruction of biliary drainage.
 The bilirubin that is not excreted will have been conjugated by the liver, hence the result is a conjugated hyperbilirubinaemia.

-Table 1 – Some of the Potential Causes for Jaundice
+Table 1 – Potential Causes for Jaundice, divided into pre-hepatic, hepatocellular, and post-hepatic

 A good estimation of which type of jaundice is present (prior to any further investigation) can be made from observing the colour of the urine.